PowerMops/powermops-site/src/pages/pmops/tutorial/lesson_2.md

 Mops has now printed the two remaining numbers in the order in which they came off the stack.
 Remember that the 7 was at the bottom of the stack; it was therefore the last number off the stack, and was displayed on the screen as the final item before the Mops prompt (the flashing cursor) reappeared.
 As you can see, multiple dot commands leave a trail of numbers coming off the top of the stack, printing them from left to right across the screen.
 And notice, too, that nothing remains in the stack when the last dot command was executed.

-Mops also has a word, `.S` (pronounced "dot-ess"), that displays a list of all numbers on the stack without removing them.
+Mops also has a word, `.S` (pronounced _dot-ess_), that displays a list of all numbers on the stack without removing them.
 This can be useful during the running of a program, since you may not want to stop the program to see the stack displayed at the top of the window.
 Also, there may be more items on the stack than can fit in the stack display.
-The stack can hold far more items than we have room to display in the upper part of the Mops window, but if you use `.S`, ''all'' the stack items will be typed in the lower part of the window.
+The stack can hold far more items than we have room to display in the upper part of the Mops window, but if you use `.S`, _all_ the stack items will be typed in the lower part of the window.

 To see how it works, place the same three numbers that we used before on the stack (don't forget the spaces):